sivagms/acrdocs/container-registry-get-started-docker-cli.md

 <properties
-   pageTitle="Work with images in a container registry | Microsoft Azure" description="Get started using the Docker CLI to push and pull images to/from an Azure container registry..." services="container-registry" documentationCenter="" authors="stevelas"
+   pageTitle="Work with images in a container registry | Microsoft Azure" description="Push and pull Docker images to an Azure container registry using the Docker CLI" services="container-registry" documentationCenter="" authors="stevelas"